maszyman/randomgen/README.md

-RandomGen
+Randomgen
 =========

-This package allows to generate the pseudo random numbers from a given sample with the given discrete probability distribution.
+This package allows to generate the pseudo-random numbers from a given sample with a discrete probability distribution.

 # Algorithm

-It makes use of discrete sampling method.
+It makes use of a discrete sampling method.
 The algorithm is the following:
-- read and validate the input numbers and its probabilities
+- read and validate the input numbers and their probabilities
 - generate the discrete cumulative distribution, i.e. divide the [0,1] range according to the given probabilities into _buckets_
-- generate the pseudo random number x from the uniform distribution in [0,1)
+- generate the pseudo-random number x from the uniform distribution in [0,1)
-- loop over the input sample and cumulative distribution, comparing the generated number x with the current value from the cumulative distribtion
+- loop over the input sample and cumulative distribution, comparing the generated number x with the current value from the cumulative distribution
-- return the number from the input when the generated number x is smaller than the value from the cumulative distribtion, i.e. check into which _bucket_ x falls into
+- return the number from the input when the generated number x is smaller than the value from the cumulative distribution, i.e. check which _bucket_ x falls into

 Essentially, the functionality of this package is equivalent to:
 ```py